croqaz/img-db/README.md

 The DB as a HTML file was more like a debug feature initially, so I can see what I'm importing, but it looks like the LXML parser can easily handle tens of thousands of IMG elements instantly, so it became a core feature.

 ## BIG DISCLAINER
-This is my hobby project AND I have a full time job AND I have a family.
-In other words, I may not have time to support this project.
+This is my hobby project AND I have a *full time job* AND I have a family.
+In other words, I may not have time to fully support this project.

 Also the code is not sufficiently tested!